The Rev. Elizabeth G. Maxwell, Rector

 Liz says, “the Church of the Ascension has a proud history; wonderful music and liturgy; and a healthy, inclusive community life.
 What is the Spirit is calling us to in this new chapter?
 Welcoming new and diverse folk, engagement with the tremendous challenges of justice and peace in our city and our world, deepening our love for God and each other all come to mind.
 I am eager to get to know the people of Ascension and to share our journey with, to and in God as we grow and serve together.”

 Liz grew up in a small college town in the piney woods of east Texas.
 She is a graduate of Duke University and Princeton Theological Seminary, and was ordained in the Diocese of Newark in 1983, serving there before coming across the river to New York.
 She also completed training in depth psychology and spirituality at the Blanton Peale Graduate Institute and is licensed as a psychoanalyst in New York State, experience that serves her well in exploring with deeper currents in congregations.
 A native New Yorker now, she loves the city’s great energy, diversity, art, and food- and also loves to escape to the wide open spaces.
 She hikes, swims, travels as adventurously as she can, and reads voraciously.
-Liz, her daughter Mihret Lucy, and their dog Finn will live in Ascension’s rectory once the renovation is completed.
+Liz, her daughter Mihret Lucy, and their dog Finn live in Ascension’s rectory.

 The Rev. Edwin Chinery, Assisting Priest